lin-toto/lin-toto.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a senior-year undergraduate student at the [Katto Lab](https://www.katto.comm.waseda.ac.jp/), School of Fundamental Science and Engineering, Waseda University.
-My research interests are **Learned Image Compression**, **Parallel Processing**, and **High Performance Computing**.
+I am a MSc student at the [CARAS Lab](https://titech-caras.github.io/), Department of Information and Communications Engineering, Tokyo Institute of Technology.
+My current research field is **Computer Architecture and Security**.

-From Sep.
-2023 I will be a MSc & PhD candidate at the [CARAS Lab](https://titech-caras.github.io/), Department of Information and Communications Engineering, Tokyo Institute of Technology.
-My future research field will be **Computer Architecture and Security**.
+I am an alumni of the [Katto Lab](https://www.katto.comm.waseda.ac.jp/), School of Fundamental Science and Engineering, Waseda University.
+My research interests during this period were **Learned Image Compression**, **Parallel Processing**, and **High Performance Computing**.

 Download my [CV](cv.pdf){:target="_blank"} here.